How to Compress Images Without Losing Quality

 Use a browser-based compressor (and never upload to random sites)

 Most free image compressors upload your files to their servers.
-That's a privacy risk for anything sensitive — product mockups, client work, unreleased designs.
-Use the Sounez Image Compressor instead — it runs entirely in your browser, so your files never leave your device.
-No accounts, no upload, no tracking.
+That's a privacy risk for anything sensitive (product mockups, client work, unreleased designs).
+Use the Sounez Image Compressor instead.
+It runs entirely in your browser, so your files never leave your device.
+No account and no upload to Sounez.

 Aim for under 200 KB per image